maxhbr/LDBcollector/md/ISC.md

                                 "name": "Use the executable generated from the modified source code" }
                         ],
-                        "_str": "Actions:\n- Use the obtained source code without modification (Use the fetched code as it is.)\n- Modify the obtained source code.\n- Using Modified Source Code\n- Use the retrieved object code (Use the fetched code as it is.)\n- Use the retrieved binaries (Use the fetched binary as it is.)\n- Use the object code generated from the modified source code\n- Use binaries generated from modified source code\n- Use the retrieved executable (Use the obtained executable as is.)\n- Use the executable generated from the modified source code\n\n", "conditions": null
+                        "_str": "Actions:\n- Use the obtained source code without modification (Use the fetched code as it is.)\n- Modify the obtained source code.\n- Using Modified Source Code\n- Use the retrieved object code (Use the fetched code as it is.)\n- Use the retrieved binaries (Use the fetched binary as it is.)\n- Use the object code generated from the modified source code\n- Use binaries generated from modified source code\n- Use the retrieved executable (Use the obtained executable as is.)\n- Use the executable generated from the modified source code\n\nConditions: None\n", "conditions": null
                     },
                     {